NVIDIA Container Escape CVE 2025-23266 (aka NVIDIAEscape)

 cuda-compat-mode = "hook"

-That enables the CUDA Forward Compatibility mode with a hook.
-A detailed explanation will follow later on this post
+A detailed explanation about CUDA Forward Compatibility mode will follow later on this post.

 Create a docker image

-This docker image will be contain the poc.so library that we created on the previous step.
+This docker image will contain the poc.so library that we created on the previous step.
+A vulnerable runtime will load this library and execute it at host level.

 Dockerfile